 Even when the message is clear, like stop smoking, people have trouble following the advice.
 They have trouble making changes in their lives.
 They have trouble making changes in their organizations.
 And so when your clear security advice isn’t followed, try to understand the reasons that people are resisting the advice, and see what you can do to address those issues.

-Next up: What I learned when my stockbroker called touting a new mutual fund.Adam is a consultant, entrepreneur, technologist, author and game designer.
-He's a member of the BlackHat Review Board and helped create the CVE and many other things.
-He currently helps organizations improve their security via Shostack & Associates, and advises startups ...
+Next up: What I learned when my stockbroker called touting a new mutual fund.Adam is a leading expert on threat modeling.
+He's a member of the BlackHat Review Board, and helped create the CVE and many other things.
+He currently helps many organizations improve their security via Shostack & Associates, and helps startups become great businesses as an ...
 View Full Bio